Export data in PyCharm

 Export to a file

-Right-click a result set, a table, or a view, select.
+Right-click a result set, a table, or a view, select Export Data.

-On the toolbar, click the Dump Data icon () and select To File.
+On the toolbar, click the Export Data icon () and select Export to File.

 Export to a clipboard